SilvesterYu/CMU-AdvancedComputerVision/lifany_hw4/README.md

 For questions 3-5, follow the instructions in the `hw4.pdf` to fetch the data.
 Alternatively you can download the data from the link below and unzip it in the `hw4/` directory https://drive.google.com/file/d/1sO5Tnsqt1Anp8fjvotb7IYPOOf3Fsdqr/view?usp=sharing

+**Notes from Lifan** A copy of data/ in my Drive: https://drive.google.com/file/d/1sO5Tnsqt1Anp8fjvotb7IYPOOf3Fsdqr/view?usp=sharing

 For question 6, you will have to install pytorch on your system.
 We recommend `v1.12.1`